browserengineering/book/book/chrome.md

 You'll also need some way to create a new window, perhaps with a keypress such as `Ctrl+N`.

-*Reusing HTML*: Browser chrome is quite complicated in real browsers, and even their layouts contain a lot of details, such as font sizes, padding, outlines, shadows, icons and so on.
+*Reusing HTML*: Browser chrome is quite complicated in real browsers, with tricky details such as font sizes, padding, outlines, shadows, icons and so on.
 This makes it tempting to try to reuse our implementation of those features for web pages---imagine replacing the contents of `paint_chrome` with a call to paint some HTML instead that